eid-12/CloudBase-React/README.md

     npm run dev
     ```

-The app should open automatically in your browser (usually at `http://localhost:5173` for Vite projects).
+The app should open automatically in your browser (usually at `http://localhost:5173`).

 ## 📸 Screenshots